 The Modern Slavery Act 2015 was introduced to fight modern slavery and protect vulnerable people.

 Modern Slavery can take many different forms.
-Expand the below sections to find out more about each type of exploitation.
+Expand the below sections to find out more about each type of exploitation and the signs to look out for:

 Vulnerable victims are exploited for labour and are forced to work against their will under the threat of some form of punishment often in isolated locations.
 Victims can live on offenders' property in squalid conditions and are often subjected to repeated abuse and are very rarely paid.